-lcon Property Description Snap to Grid: While moving the selection, the mouse cursor will snap against the intersecting points of the grid.
-TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
-Select by Colour When enabled, clicking on a coloured zone in your artwork will instantly select all the zones that are filled with the same colour.
-NOTE Only the zones painted with the same colour swatch in your palette will be selected.
-If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be Permanent Selection Allows you maintain a selection while editing multiple drawings.
-Once this option is enabled, the selection zone made using the Select tool will remain as you navigate through drawings of the same layer and drawings
+Icon Property Description NOTE Only the zones painted with the same colour swatch in your palette will be selected.
+If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be selected.
+Permanent Selection Allows you maintain a selection while editing multiple drawings.
+Once this option is enabled, the selection zone made using the Select tool will remain as you navigate through drawings of the same layer and drawings from other drawing layers.

-lcon Property Description

-from other drawing layers.

 Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
 You can select a mode by clicking and holding on the button. • Off: When this button is toggled off, the tool only works on the currently selected layers.
-If several layers are selected, the tool will work on all these layers simultaneously. • Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. • Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
-NOTE This option only works in the Camera view.

-lcon Property Description ↑ Apply to All Frames This option allows you to determine which drawings in the current layer the tool should affect.
+If several layers are selected, the tool will work on all these layers simultaneously. • On When this button is toggled on, the tool will work on all lcon Property Description the visible layers. • Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. • Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
+This option only works in the Camera view.
+This option allows you to determine which drawings in the current layer the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
-You can select a mode by clicking and holding on the button. • Off: When this button is toggled off, the tool only works on the drawing in the current frame. • Apply to All Frames: The tool will work on every exposed drawing in the selected layer simultaneously. • Apply to Onion Skin Range: The tool will work on every drawing displayed in the Onion Skin.
+You can select a mode by क् Apply to All Frames Off: When this button is toggled off, the tool only works on the drawing in the current frame.
+Apply to All Frames: The tool will work on every exposed drawing in the selected layer simultaneously.
+Apply to Onion Skin Range: The tool will work on every drawing displayed in the Onion Skin.
 Onion Skin must be enabled for this option to work.

+lcon Property Description Using the Apply to All Frames option, you can quickly remove the peg holes from a series of scanned drawings.
 Apply to Line and Colour Art Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
 NOTE If you have Overlay and Underlay Art layers enabled, they will also be affected when this option is enabled.